ImmobilisCommander/ADEX/README.md

 ## How?
 Using a full .Net core solution.
 This set of projects is meant to exploit gigabytes of data from import to restitution.

+Two datamodels are tested.
+The normalized one uses one class per entity.
+The metamodel one uses the principle of one table for all (nearly all) entities.
+All the data is stored in some tables that do not represent the model itself.

 ![Interests bonds for ZJFVYRIK](Data/ZJFVYRIK.PNG "Interests bonds for ZJFVYRIK")